BatoolMM/Collaborating-on-Open-Data-Science-Projects/README.md

 ## Authors

-**None of these materials prepared by the repository owener.
-It's a collection of lesson collected from:**
+**None of these materials was prepared by the repository owner.
+It's a collection of lessons taken directly without any modification from the following authors:**

 - Greg Wilson: "Software Carpentry: Getting Scientists to Write Better Code by Making Them More Productive".
 Computing in Science &